PRP Survival Guide

 The PRP Glossary represents a journey of sorts — my journey with the PRP global community.
 Along the way, we have cared, shared, and learned about PRP and each other.

 The goal of PRP Glossary is to take some of the mystery and fear out of PRP.
 Not a lot … just a wee bit.
 Think back to the day you first heard the words: pityriasis rubra pilaris.
 For me it was November 28, 2012.
-A voice on the other end of my phone (not my dermatologist) said something about a “supporting biopsy” as she confirmed the time I was to return to my dermatologist the following day — the day before Thanksgiving.
+A voice on the other end of my phone (my dermatologist’s medical assistant) said something about a “supporting biopsy” as she confirmed the time I was to return to the following day — the day before Thanksgiving.
 And that was that.

 I hung up the phone.
 Numb.
 Scared.
 Confused.
 Isolated.

 For PRP patients worldwide, those first moments have not changed over the past decade.
 Newbies still feel numb, scared, confused, and isolated.
-But, we have something today that we didn’t have then — a PRP Facebook Support Group with nearly 2,000 members and the PRP Survival Guide.
+But, we have something today that we didn’t have then —the PRP Survival Guide.

 CLICK HERE to access an index of words, terms and jargon.